Sedum nussbaumerianum Bitter

 Bloom Time: Late winter to spring

-Sedum nussbaumerianum is a low growing, evergreen, perennial subshrub, up to 8 inches 20 cm) tall, with reddish-brown stems that hold elongating rosettes of yellow-green to coppery-red leaves.
+Sedum nussbaumerianum is a low-growing perennial subshrub, up to 8 inches 20 cm) tall, with reddish-brown stems that hold elongating rosettes of yellow-green to coppery-red leaves.
 It grows up to 8 inches 20 cm) tall.
 Rosettes are up to 3 inches (7.5 cm) wide rosettes of yellow-green to coppery-red, rounded, up to 1.6 inches (4 cm) long leaves pointed at tips.
-The flowers are small, pure white, star-shaped and fragrant.
+The flowers are small, pure white, star-shaped, and fragrant.